hardikdhamija96/JavascriptConecpts/Functions/Functions.md

 console.log(newArr); // Output: [1, 2, 3, 4, 5]
 ```

-Theory:
+#### Theory:

+-   Spread Operator:
--   Spread Operator: Used to spread the elements of an array or object into another array or object.
+    -   Definition: Used to spread the elements of an array or object into another array or object.
+    -   Syntax: `const newArray = [...existingArray];` or `const newObj = { ...existingObj };`
+    -   Usage: Unpacks elements from arrays or properties from objects, facilitating concise array/object creation or combining.

+#### Difference:

+-   Rest Parameters vs. Spread Operator:
+    -   Rest: Gathers parameters into an array in function definitions.
+    -   Spread: Spreads elements or properties from an array or object into another array or object.
+    -   Key Distinction: Rest is used in function parameters, while Spread is used in array or object literals.

+Understanding this difference is crucial:

+-   Rest Parameters: Used in function definitions to collect arguments into an array.
+-   Spread Operator: Used in array or object literals to spread elements or properties.

 ### 13\.
 Return Statement: